primer/contribute/content/design.md

 ## Share early, and often

-The work that you're doing shouldn't be a surprise that you only reaveal when you're done.
+The work that you're doing shouldn't be a surprise that you only reveal when you're done.

 **Systems designers** can provide extra context and considerations that are helpful to create a solid design.